Collaborative Special Education Advocacy

-The problem is so many students with disabilities spend their days at school being lonely, feeling dumb, and believing they’re not good enough.
+The problem is so many special education students with disabilities spend their days at school being lonely, feeling dumb, and believing they’re not good enough.

 How many of us who have children with disabilities wish our kids would be accepted, happy and learning at school?
 Guess what?
 There are students with disabilities in classrooms and schools in every state of our country that are living this kind of rich and fulfilling life.